bethany-j-allen/Total-Evidence-Tutorial/README.md

 	<figcaption>Figure 3: The nexus file containing the morphological data.</figcaption>
 </figure>

 The first thing to note is that the overall format of the `nexus` file is very similar to that for our DNA sequences.
 We see a header, followed by a matrix.
-However, it is clear that this file is much shorter.
+However, it is immediately clear that this file is much shorter.
 For each of our DNA sequences we had a total of 8628 characters, but here we can see that `nchar = 25`.
 This means that our morphological data encodes 25 different traits possessed by each of our tips.

 This time, the data format is described as "standard" rather than "dna".
-When using a "dna" format, we automatically determine that our sequences will consist of the letters G, C, A and T. But for this "standard" format, there is no clear character convention, and so we must describe which characters are contained within the matrix.
+When using a "dna" format, we automatically indicate that our sequences will consist of the letters G, C, A and T. But for this "standard" format, there is no clear character convention, and so we must describe which characters are contained within the matrix.
 This is done here using `symbols = "012"`.
 This means that the digits 0, 1 and 2 are used to denote the different character states, with no other characters present in the matrix.
 We therefore know that in this dataset, any single character can only have a maximum of three possible states.
 As with the DNA sequences, gaps and missing data are denoted using `-` and `?` respectively.

 Beneath this, again, we see the name of each OTU followed by its character states for each trait.
 This time, no tip has only question marks, so we have at least some morphological data for every tip.
 But overall, there are still a high number of question marks spread across the dataset, with unknown states making up a larger proportion of the data compared to the DNA.
 For example, we can see that for `Todea_papuana_0`, only five of the characters are coded, with all other states unknown.

 Another thing to note is that not all of our morphological "sequences" are the same length.
 This is because some contain bracketed pairs of values.
 For example, we see that `Osmunda_cinnamomea_0` contains two, the first being `{1 2}`, and the second being `{0 1}`.
 Here, we are denoting *ambiguity*.
 For these particular characters, we are telling the model that the value could be either of these two states.
 It is important to note that the model will interpret this information to mean that the state could be *either one* of these values, *not both*.
-If the morphological character in question was not coded with this information in mind, you risk violating the model of morphological evolution.
+If the morphological character in question was not coded with this information in mind, you risk violating BEAST2's model of morphological evolution.

 Here we have highlighted a handful of ways in which morphological data must be carefully formatted to be compatible with BEAST2.
 Different phylogenetic inference software use different models for morphological character evolution, and it is important to bear in mind the relationship between the morphological dataset design and the assumptions made by the model in your software of choice.